-More like what don’t you do.
+More like what can't you do.
 Biology is a gateway to a lot of career paths, and a grounding in the subject will always be highly sought after by employers.

 You’ll soon find you can stop asking, “What can you do with a biology degree?” and discover that biology has numerous specific concentrations, and choosing one will do a lot to help you focus your career options.
-You can work in marine biology, studying aquatic life; microbiology, specializing in living things you can’t see with the naked eye; genetics, looking at heredity and how beings evolve; bioinformatics, using computer technology to predict and detail natural occurrences; and biochemistry, which we will discuss more later.
+You can become a marine biologist, studying aquatic life; a microbiologist, specializing in living things you can’t see with the naked eye; you can work in genetics, looking at heredity and how beings evolve; bioinformatics, using computer technology to predict and detail natural occurrences; or biochemistry, which we will discuss more later.

 You probably think first of biology leading to a job doing research, and that’s true—a lot of biologists make time in the lab during their career.
 They work primarily for academic institutions on specific projects, publishing studies and reviewing articles from others.
 Lab jobs can also be part of private companies or government offices, working on product testing or prevention of infectious diseases.

-Biology degrees lead often to work in environmental management, helping consulting firms and nonprofit organizations work on conservation efforts and generate information to help lobby the government.
+Biology degrees can also lead to work in environmental management, helping consulting firms and nonprofit organizations work on conservation efforts and generate information to help lobby the government.

-One of the more popular paths starting from biology goes into healthcare, whether as a medical doctor, medical researcher, nurse practitioner, public health specialist, dentist or veterinarian.
+One of the more popular paths for a biology major is going into healthcare, whether as a medical doctor, medical researcher, nurse practitioner, public health specialist, dentist or veterinarian.
 On the other hand, biology may lead you on a path to a different degree, such as one in public health.
 If this interests you, see more to answer the question “What is a public health degree?” on our blog!

 Another popular area stemming from biology is engineering, specifically applying engineering principles to living systems.
-Biological engineers can work in healthcare designing medical devices, in environmental science agencies creating cleaner and more efficient ways to process fuel, or with major manufacturers and farms helping to create sustainable ways to produce food.
+Biological engineers can work in healthcare designing medical devices, in environmental science agencies creating cleaner and more efficient ways to process fuel, or with major manufacturers and farms helping to create sustainable ways to produce food and protein.

-Other jobs biology majors tend to get that are a bit surprising are personal trainers, dieticians and nutritionists, and writers and illustrators for scientific textbooks, guides and journals.
+Other jobs biology majors tend to get that may be a bit surprising are personal trainers, dieticians and nutritionists, and writers and illustrators for scientific textbooks, guides and journals.

-And you can always do more within the educational world, by going for an advanced degree in biology, or doing advanced research and teaching on the biology faculty at a college or university.
+And you can always do more within the educational world, by going for an advanced degree in biology, or doing advanced research and teaching as a biology faculty member at a college or university.

-But is it a good idea to get into these careers?
+Is it a good idea to get into biology careers?

-We mentioned above that there is always demand for expertise in biology, but you should know just how much.
-The U.S. Bureau of Labor Statistics (BLS) predicts that through the next six years or so, common jobs of biology majors figure to be in higher demand, not lower.
-Healthcare, business and engineering jobs coming from biology backgrounds will grow the most, unfortunately because of mounting challenges to our bodies and the environment.
+We mentioned above that there is always demand for expertise in biology, but it is important to know just how much.
+The U.S. Bureau of Labor Statistics (BLS) predicts that over the next six years or so, common jobs of biology majors are going to be in higher demand, not lower.
+Healthcare, business and engineering jobs coming from biology backgrounds will grow the most, unfortunately because of the mounting challenges to our bodies and the environment.

 Going into dentistry is one lucrative example—the BLS predicts 19% growth for dental professionals through 2026 with an average annual salary of over $156,000.
 Some more specific examples of jobs that will see growth through 2026 include zoologists (8% growth), biochemists (11%), medical scientists (13%) and genetic counselors (29%).

-As with most industries, jobs that bio majors tend to get scale up in terms of your highest degree and experience level.
+As with most industries, the jobs bio majors tend to get correspond to your highest degree and experience level.
 While you might have to work your way up with an associate’s or bachelor’s degree, you can walk into a high-paying position as a researcher or consultant if you have a master’s or doctoral degree in biology.
 But in any case, a biology degree is a good place to start.
 According to Payscale, the average starting salary for biology majors in entry-level jobs is $53K, rising to $102K for biology majors late in their careers.

 What can I do with a bachelor’s degree in chemistry?

-Similar to biology, careers in chemistry are often dependent on what area of chemistry you specialize in.
+Similar to a biology major, careers in chemistry are often dependent on what area of chemistry you specialize in.
 Pre-health is a common path for chemistry majors, leading to careers in drug and medicine development—finding cures, therapies and even preventive measures for a wide range of diseases and physical problems.